Partnerships

 Download the St Francis Programs .pdf flyer

-The Workforce Learning Link/Adult Literacy Program offers education and career services to vulnerable populations, including those receiving public assistance, the unemployed or underemployed, and out-of-school youth.
+RISE Program – (Readiness in Skills & Education for Adults and Youth) offers education and career services to vulnerable populations, including those receiving public assistance, the unemployed or underemployed, and out-of-school youth.
 The program aims to bridge skill gaps and support entry into the workforce or training programs.
 It includes High School Equivalency, ESL, basic skills remediation, digital literacy, work readiness, credential opportunities, and volunteer/community work experience.
+Download RISE Program Flyer

 The WorkFirst NJ (WFNJ) – Gateway to Success Program provides comprehensive services to those receiving public assistance, helping them achieve self-sufficiency.
 The program includes digital literacy, work readiness, soft skills, job training, entrepreneurship, credential attainment, career coaching, mentoring, and job search support, along with individualized career plans and case management.